 $50,000 goal to win matching grant through MEDC’s Public Spaces Community Places initiative

-LANSING, Mich. – Chandler Park in Detroit will soon gain a state of the art skatepark through a new crowdfunding campaign, the Michigan Economic Development Corporation and Chandler Park Conservancy announced today.
+LANSING, Mich. – The Wagner Ballroom in downtown Marshall will soon be completed and made fully accessible through a new crowdfunding campaign, the Michigan Economic Development Corporation and Eastend Studio and Gallery announced today.
 The campaign is being offered through the Michigan-based crowdfunding platform Patronicity.

-If the campaign reaches its crowdfunding goal of $50,000 by January 29, the project will win a matching grant with funds made possible by MEDC’s Public Spaces Community Places program.
-For project details and to donate, please visit: patronicity.com/skate.
+If the campaign reaches its crowdfunding goal of $50,000 by November 30, the project will win a matching grant with funds made possible by MEDC’s Public Spaces Community Places program.
+For project details and to donate, please visit: patronicity.com/eastend.

 Public Spaces Community Places is a collaborative effort of the MEDC, the Michigan Municipal League, and Patronicity, in which local residents can use crowdfunding to be part of the development of strategic projects in their communities and be backed with a matching grant from MEDC.
 Communities, nonprofits and other business entities can apply at https://patronicity.com/puremichigan.

 The Public Spaces Community Places initiative started in 2014 with MEDC providing matched funding of up to $50,000 for community improvement projects throughout Michigan.
-As of Nov.
-30, 2020, MEDC has provided more than $8 million in matching grants.
-Since the launch of the program, 256 projects have been successful in reaching their goal, with $9.3 million raised from 46,045 individual donors.
+As of Oct.
+31, 2020, MEDC has provided nearly $7.9 million in matching grants.
+Since the launch of the program, 254 projects have been successful in reaching their goal, with $9.2 million raised from 45,330 individual donors.